yifanzhang713/IA-SSD/README.md

 * CMake >= 3.13
 * spconv = 1.0 (or just comment the relevant code as it is not used in our work)

-You can also install higher versions above, please refer to  [OpenPCDet.md](OpenPCDet.md) and the [official github repository](https://github.com/open-mmlab/OpenPCDet) for more information. **Note that the max parallelism might be slightly lower because of the larger initial GPU memory footprint with updated `Pytorch` version.**
+You are encourage to try to install higher versions above, please refer to  [OpenPCDet.md](OpenPCDet.md) and the [official github repository](https://github.com/open-mmlab/OpenPCDet) for more information. **Note that the maximum number of parallel frames during inference might be slightly decrease due to the larger initial GPU memory footprint with updated `Pytorch` version.**

 c.
 Install `pcdet` toolbox.